chemfp features

 Multiple Toolkit Support

 Another goal of chemfp is to make it easier to work with different fingerprint types, no matter the source.
-Chemfp can work with the RDKit, OEChem/OEGraphSim, and Open Babel toolkits to read and write structure files and to generate fingerprints.
+Chemfp can work with the RDKit, OEChem/OEGraphSim, Open Babel and CDK toolkits to read and write structure files and to generate fingerprints.
 You can also use chemfp with your own custom fingerprint types.

 It does this through a "toolkit API", which is a high-level wrapper around the underlying toolkits.
 Among other things, it normalizes most of the I/O handling differences in the toolkits, gives a common framework for error-handling.
 It also includes discovery methods so your tools can figure out which structure formats, fingerprint types, and fingerprint type parameters are available.